-With the impressive amount of rain that has fallen in the Peaks in recent weeks, it is wet and it is muddy.
-Being a late November race, it is also likely to be on the chilly side; but not too chilly.
+In late November in the Peak District it is often wet and muddy.
+It is also likely to be on the chilly side; but not too chilly.
 With this is mind, here are a few tips:

 - Embrace the fact that you will get wet and you will get muddy; especially your feet and lower legs.

 - Don't wear your favourite new shoes, if you have a suitable old backup pair.

 - If you're not planning on wearing leggings, just shorts, consider wearing compression socks, to avoid chafing.